Anasousa11/HomeRoots/README.md

 - description
 - created_at

-Each lesson can be assigned to multiple students through progress records.
+Each lesson can be assigned to multiple students through the progress page.

 ---